marcobarlo/Preempt-K8s/README.md

 The Preempt-K8s component should be running now!

 ### Kubelet
-* Checkout to multiprio_only branch
+* The modified Kubelet is implemented in the multiprio_only branch.
+Checkout to that branch.
 * Build the Kubelet
 Since the Kubelet usually runs as a systemd daemon, it is not compiled together with the container images for control plane components.
 For this reason, it must be built separately.
 It can be built in different ways.
 We advice using (on the compiling machine)